 In 2019 I’m getting ready to begin work on the second book in the series, Daughters of the Republic.
 Obviously, it’s too early to release any plot details about that book, but let’s just say it’s the plot I’m the most excited about of any book I’ve written to date.

-If you want to get a little taste of Riley before the series drops, her origin short story, “Weathering the Storm,” will appear in The Eyes of Texas anthology in 2019, edited by Michael Bracken and slated for release to coincide with Bouchercon 2019 here in The Big D.
+If you want to get a little taste of Riley before the series drops, her origin short story, “Weathering the Storm,” will appear in The Eyes of Texas anthology in 2019, edited by Michael Bracken and slated for release to coincide with Bouchercon 2019 in The Big D of Dallas, TX.

 In the meantime, my next novel, Rose City, will be released in March 2019 from Down and Out Books.
-It’s a very special book to me because it’s the first full novel I ever wrote.
+It’s a very special book to me because it’s the first full novel I ever wrote, way back in graduate school.
 Four years of revisions have whipped it into a dark, emotional tale of bloodlines, corruption, racism, classism, and violence.
 You can read more details about it HERE.

 You can get ahead of the curve now by taking the time to pick up a copy of Texas Two-Step, which will lead nicely into Rose City.